moratsam/distributed/README.md

 The main difficulty with these scheme is that mat must have the property that every possible submat must be invertible.
 I used a standard cauchy matrix for this purpose.
 Authors recommend appending an identity matrix to the top, to cleanly separate the encoded data into data shards and parity shards.
 I disregarded this and used a complete cauchy matrix so every shard is encoded.

-I implemented the matrix inversion using LU decomposition, of course with the twist that matrix values are polynomials over GF(2^8).
+I implemented the matrix inversion using LU decomposition, of course with the twist that matrix values are polynomials over GF(2^8) and all operations also take place in that field.

+Some notes:

+* Any sumbatrix of my original cauchy matrix is a viable cauchy matrix.
+* Picture 1 rewrites a cauchy matrix as a product using vandermonde matrixes.
+* Picture 2 gives formula for the determinant of a (square) cauchy matrix.
+* The derivation defines a cauchy matrix as subtracting different indexed items, whereas I implemented it as additions.
+The derivation still applies because under GF subtraction and addition are equivalent.
+* Since x and y terms are pairwise-disjunct by definition, the derived determinant will always be different from zero, which means it is indeed invertible.

 #### Code